High School Student Resume Templates (+ Writing Tips)

 “Created monthly calendar with over eight posts for the school’s social media accounts.”

-Protip: If you have substantial experience, you can include your extracurricular activities as optional additional section
+If you have substantial experience, you can include your extracurricular activities as an additional section separate from your work experience.

 • List where you study and any training you completed.

-Write your high school’s name, its location and your expected graduation date in your high school resume.
-If you have taken relevant training or possess a certification (such as CPR or Life Saver) that can help you in this new role, include them as well.
+Write your high school’s name and location and your expected graduation date.
+If you have taken relevant training or possess a certification (such as CPR or Life Saver), you can include them in a separate section for certifications.

 High School Student Resume Templates